-Quick Quiz 8: Suppose that lines 3-5 for CPUs 1 and 2 are in an interrupt handler, and that the CPU 2's line 9 is run at process level.
+Quick Quiz 11: Suppose that lines 3-5 for CPUs 1 and 2 in Table 4 are in an interrupt handler, and that the CPU 2's line 9 is run at process level.
 What changes, if any, are required to enable the code to work correctly, in other words, to prevent the assertion from firing? \Box